Corruption in Brazil: Lula government

 While Lula was in office, reports surfaced of payments made to deputies in return for a pledge to support the government with their votes in Congress.
-According to investigators, more than a dozen construction companies bribed or gave kickbacks to corrupt politicians in return for profitable contracts with state-owned petroleum company Petrobras.
+According to investigators, more than a dozen construction companies bribed or gave kickbacks to corrupt Petrobras.
 Former president of Grupo OAS José Adelmario Pinheiro and OAS executive Agenor Medeiros each were sentenced to 16 years incarceration on August 6, 2015.
 Three other OAS employees received shorter sentences.